12th Annual Candy Buy Back

-And fortunately, just recently, we started Dr. McQuirter as an associate in our practice and so we continue to be truly blessed and as we grow.
 So, if you want to be part of our growing patient base, we’d love to have you and have a happy dental home that way.

 Our number here at the office is 586-247-3500.
 Thank you and have a blessed day.

 With the temperature slowly trending upwards here in southeast Michigan, it’s easy to see that spring is on its way.
 While spring is always a beautiful and refreshing time as we can finally celebrate the winter being over, most people really only see it as a gateway to summer.
 Yes, days of sunbathing and warm summer nights lie just on the other side of spring.
 It’s easy to tell people are getting ready with the additional frequent gym members looking to tone up their bodies for summer and people beginning to head to the mall to make sure they are in the best fashion this summer.

 Another important thing to do before summer rolls around is to make sure your teeth are ready for the change in seasons too.
 If it has been a while since you have been to a dentist’s office, now would be a great time to make an appointment before summer is in full swing.
 If you are looking for a reason to go to the dentist, the list is anything but short.
 To summarize some of the key reasons to visit your dentist before summer, check out the following.